Throughout the year

 Christ Church supports an international fundraising effort at Easter time.
 Past recipients have been Grassroots International and the Bishop Masererka Christian Foundation’s Children’s Tuition program.
 Our former Rector, Rev. Sara visited BMCF in December 2012 with a diocesan trip headed by the late Bishop Tom Shaw.

 May: Mother’s Day Walk for Peace

-In collaboration with our diocesan B-PEACE work, we walked in support of the Louis Brown Peace Institute’s work.
-Louis Brown Peace Institute has partnered with the Harvard School of Public Health in their Peace Zone Curriculum for middle and high school youth.
+In collaboration with our diocesan B-PEACE work, we have walked in support of the Louis Brown Peace Institute’s work.
+Louis Brown Peace Institute partners with the Harvard School of Public Health in their Peace Zone Curriculum for middle and high school youth.
 They hold the Mother’s Day Walk for Peace as an annual fundraiser to support survivors of violence and their ongoing peace education.
 In our diocese, along with support of the walk, the other aspects of the B-PEACE program are summer jobs for youth and anti-gun work.